 I spent time with my pretty fantastic husband and my family (including my furry critters).
 I played more music--recorded an album.
 I worked on friends' weddings.
 I did a lot of yoga.
 And I did a whole lotta soul searching......

 In those years, with the guidance and love of my friends, I began to understand that my flowers had helped people beyond just bringing something pretty to their lives.
-The basket of lilac when my friend's mother passed away (white lilac were her favorite), the christmas tree I put up every year for my client who can no longer physically do it herself, choosing special containers for weddings because they suit the bride's personality to a 'T'--those choices were meaningful to people.
-My flowers helped heal, they brought joy, they celebrated love, they connected people.
-Of course, they had done this all along, but I was too busy with the 'industry' to notice the spiritual place from which my designs were born.
+The basket of white My flowers helped heal, they brought joy, they celebrated love, they connected people.
+Of course, they had done this all along, but I was too busy with the 'industry' to lilac I delivered to a memorial service allowed my client to connect with a special memory of her mother's favorite garden flower.
+The lily of the valley in a bride's bouquet allowed her to 'carry' her great grandmother with her down the aisle.
+Using fragrant garden roses opens up the heart, filling a space with love.
+Of course, I had done this all along, but I was too busy with the craziness of the industry to notice the spiritual place from which my designs were born.

 Now, I consciously create floral designs and events that capture the individual spirit of the people with whom I work.
 My choices of color, fragrance, texture, style, etc. all work together as expressions of my clients and create space for those attending the event to connect with the essence of my clients in a more profound way.